 I’m in love with meal kit delivery services at the moment mostly because of simple math.

 Of the seven days in a week, we tend to eat out at least one of those nights and cook the other six.
-When Blue Apron delivers two meals complete with the exact amount of ingredients we need, then that means i have to only figure out four other meals to make.
+When Blue Apron delivers two meals complete with the exact amount of ingredients we need, then that means I only have to figure out four other meals to make.

 That’s 104 days a year that I don’t have to think, plan, or shop for what’s for dinner.
 And that’s worth every penny.